CrunchyData/postgres-operator/docs/content/architecture/high-availability/_index.md

 - The primary PG deployment
 - The deployments for each PG replica
-- The `pgBackrest` dedicated repostiory deployment
+- The `pgBackrest` dedicated repository deployment
 - The `pgBouncer` deployment (if enabled for the cluster)

 There are three types of Pod Anti-Affinity rules that the Crunchy PostgreSQL